nusmodifications/nusmods-blog/_posts/2016-08-01-tips-for-freshmen-by-nuswhispers.markdown

 - Plan your lectures such that you don’t travel to science faculty then Arts faculty then back again...
 You won't like taking shuttle bus really...
 [Ten Wei Peng]

-- For bidding, they will refund you the points if your bid is higher than the lowest successful bid [Angelina Wee - Lauises Puah]
+- For bidding, they will refund you the points if your bid is higher than the lowest successful bid.
+[Angelina Wee - Lauises Puah]

 - Plan modules from highest to lowest level.
 Because higher-level modules can only be read by unlocking lower levels, plan your modules from highest to lowest level.
 Then check the schedules.
 [Donovan Cheah]